Someone recently asked me, “What the heck do you do with coconut butter?” My answer, of course, is that I eat it with a spoon.

 Fat is fabulous and a necessary part of both a balanced and a fat loss diet.
 However, when it comes to trying to obtain elite levels of leanness, for most people, macros still matter.
 Our good friend, Jen Comas Keck, touches on that subject in this excellent blog post about your fat loss mistakes.

 So, yes, eat fat!
 It’s soooo yummy and good for you.
 But, just like any other food, more isn’t always better.
-Put down the spoon, and measure the amounts you need for this incredible sauce.
+Put down the spoon, and measure the amount of coconut butter you need for this incredible sauce.
 (Coconut manna is the same thing as coconut butter, by the way.)

 I have made this recipe with shrimp, beef and chicken.
 If I use chicken, I actually cook it to almost done, then shred it and simmer it in the sauce.
 If you’re a vegetarian, you can omit the meat and use a suitable protein source.
 I’ve used sugar snap peas, sweet peppers, jicama-really whatever veggie was in my fridge!
 That’s the great thing about this recipe; it’s a template, so you can make it all your own.
 The only thing you must have is coconut butter!
-My favorite is Artisana Raw Organic Coconut Butter.
 This recipe is especially great for using up leftovers.

 - Raw organic coconut butter

 - Canned coconut milk (or organic chicken broth)

 - Steamed broccoli florets (I prefer small pieces)